What are the 6 Gestalt principles in UX design?

 6. Law of Continuity

-The eye tends to follow the objects placed on a straight or curved line smoothly than at broken lines or angles.
-They are even perceived as connected and helps in the smooth navigation of a website or an application.
+The eye tends to follow the objects placed on a straight or curved line more smoothly than at broken lines or angles.
+They are even perceived as connected and help in the smooth navigation of a website or an application.

-- Birds of the same feather stock together.
+1. Birds of the same feather stick together.
 Birds flying together in a group are often perceived as the same breed.
 This explains the law of the common region.

-- Google maps are a real-life example of the Law of Continuity.
-The eye follows the straight line and gets us easy to navigate the path.
+2. Google Maps is a real-life example of the Law of Continuity.
+The eye follows the straight line and makes it easy to navigate the path.

-- The panda in the WWF logo is strictly based upon the Law of Closure.
+3. The panda in the WWF logo is strictly based on the Law of Closure.
 As a result, our brain can visualize it as a panda, even if the gaps are not filled.